 Where is Salvador

 Salvador is a Brazilian city in the northeast of the country, in Bahia state.
-This coastal city is just over 400 miles from Porto Seguro and almost 1.300 miles from SĂŁo Paulo and more than 990 miles from Rio de Janeiro.
+This coastal city is just over 400 miles from Porto Seguro and almost 1,300 miles from São Paulo and more than 990 miles from Rio de Janeiro.

 When to go to Salvador, Bahia

-You can visit Salvador any time of the year, considering that the average temperature in the city varies between 75ÂșF and 80°F (or 24°C and 27°C as celcius is the unit of temperature we use in Brazil) and water is always warm.
-But, if you wanna escape from the rainy season itâs better to avoid traveling between April and July.
+You can visit Salvador any time of the year, considering that the average temperature in the city varies between 75ºF and 80°F (or 24°C and 27°C as Celcius is the unit of temperature we use in Brazil) and water is always warm.
+But, if you want to escape from the rainy season it’s better to avoid traveling between April and July.

 We were in Salvador between October and November 2021, it was the low season and it was perfect.
-At this time of the year and in the summer, itâs common that it rains a little, and then, just a few minutes later, the sky clears up as if not a single drop had fallen.
+At this time of the year and in the summer, it’s common for it to rain a little, and then, just a few minutes later, the sky clears up as if not a single drop had fallen.

-If you travel between December and March be aware that youâll find high season prices.
-Do you wanna see and enjoy Carnaval in Salvador?
+If you travel between December and March, be aware that you’ll find high season prices.
+Would you like to see and enjoy Carnaval in Salvador?
 Don’t forget to book your lodging in advance, once knowing this is the busiest season.

 Weather in Salvador